 Freshkills Park is being built gradually in phases, and most of the site remains closed to the public.
 NYC Parks and the Freshkills Park Alliance are providing early access for learning and exploration opportunities.
 Tours and events offer the unique chance to see parts of Freshkills Park that are currently closed to the public.
 Check the calendar to learn about upcoming opportunities to visit.
 Other than scheduled tours and events, the Freshkills Park project site is not publicly accessible.

 At 2,200 acres, Freshkills Park is a huge project.
 In order to make it more manageable, NYC Parks plans to build the park in phases from the outside in.
-Projects that provide direct connection to the communities surrounding the park were given the highest priorities, and some have already opened!
+Projects that provide direct connection to the communities surrounding the park were given the highest priority, and some have already opened.

 - Schmul Park in the Travis neighborhood was redesigned in 2012.